Cruise lines could bypass porting from Florida due to vaccination requirements

 There still is a lot of uncertainty when it comes to cruise lines porting from Florida and if it’s going to be required for cruisers to show they have had a COVID-19 vaccine.

-Gov. Ron DeSantis said getting the vaccine is private and no should be denied service based on that choice, but the CDC wants most passengers to be vaccinated.
+Gov. Ron DeSantis said getting the vaccine is a private matter and no should be denied service based on that choice, but the CDC wants most passengers to be vaccinated.

 After the CDC’s guidance that U.S cruises can resume come late July, a big question now though is, could we see cruise lines bypass Florida based on confusion over state and federal law?